gregv12/csv-compiler/README.md

 }
 ```

 The `RowMarshaller.load(Person.class)` loads the RowMarshaller for the Person javabean.

-To set the validation logger
-use `.setValidationLogger(ValidationLogger.CONSOLE)`, in this case directs validation messages  to the console.
+To set the validation logger use `.setValidationLogger(ValidationLogger.CONSOLE)`, in this case directs validation messages  to the console.

-A string is supplied as  input to the marshaller to create a stream of Person instances, this is set
+A string is supplied as input to the marshaller to create a stream of Person instances with
-with `.stream("name,age\n" + ....`, which returns a java.util.stream.Stream.
-Processing logic is added to the returned
+`.stream("name,age\n" + ....`.
+The stream method returns a java.util.stream.Stream for downstream processing.

-stream as per standard java `.peek(System.out::println) ....`
+Processing logic is added to the returned stream as per standard java `.peek(System.out::println) ....`

 ```java
 public class StreamBeans {